top of page

 The shame that I experienced as a child is now buried deep inside me.
 Nowadays, the original residents of Canton are more accepting of nonresidents now; still, I still do not tell most people where my parents came from.
 Since I lived in Canton for more than twenty years, my accent faded away.
 I am more comfortable speaking Cantonese when I am in Canton than I was before.
 But deep in my heart, I still worry that people will call me “Bei Lao”.
 I choose to build a career in Social Work, rather than Law, because there simply is no such thing as a civil rights movement in China since such a thing would be illegal and immediately repressed.
 My principal professional values are rooted in Confucianism which places an exceedingly high priority on kindness, diligence, and obedience.
 These values affect all aspects of my life.
 I am especially proud of the values of kindness and diligence, and I am always willing to help other people.
 It is the value of kindness, in particular, which resulted in my choice of Social Work as my major and career.
 The value of diligence teaches me “no pain, no gain”.
 People will be rewarded for their efforts, and this also explains why my parents, as nonresidents, could overcome difficulties and achieve success during tough situations.

 I take issue, however, with my own religious tradition with respect to the concept of obedience.
 The value of obedience resulted in my obeying the orders of teachers as well as my parents even when those commands were morally unacceptable.
 Furthermore, I have become increasingly convinced that the high priority placed on obedience in Chinese society is harmful to Chinese people, especially those who are discriminated against for ethnic or linguistic reasons.
-I also feel strongly that too much emphasis on obedience is bad for the economy since it stifles innovation.
+Too much emphasis on obedience is bad for the economy since it stifles innovation.
 Teaching people to obey authority without questioning authority is simply bad for social development.
 The discrimination policies that made my childhood a nightmare are violations of the Chinese constitution, but people seldom protest these policies; they just obey them.

 My cultural values have helped me to become a sensitive and empathetic person.
 I work with Asian immigrants to America, and I understand the pain in their lives.
 This makes me highly motivated to improve my abilities in advocating for social change and social justice as a social work professional in China armed with a PHD Degree in Social Work from XXXX University.
 My extensive knowledge of economics and finance will help me conduct social welfare research from an interdisciplinary perspective that considers liberal principles of economic freedom, supply and demand, and the logic of Adam Smith's invisible hand for example.